the Road with Cormac McCarthy

 easily be permanently desecrated.
 Climate Change was surely a reality,

 especially on a night like this?
-For him, there was a Darwinist
+There was a brutality to the human

-In the morning the storm was passing.
-We walked across some fields
+In the morning, the storm was passing.
+We walked across some fields,

-breakfast – coffee, bacon, eggs and grits.
+of coffee, bacon, eggs and grits.

-Manoeuvering around the wreckage of the hurricane, we finally made
+Maneuvering around the wreckage of the hurricane, we finally made

 it to Logan airport.
 Cormac headed to Texas and I to London.

 as “All the Pretty Horses” become a sensation.
+And later,

 by Tony Miller